Immigration Checklist

 • Cost of Living and Relocation: It is essential to verify that New Zealand salaries, living expenses, and moving costs align with your expectations and needs.

-• Location & Cultural Considerations: It is essential to carefully assess whether New Zealand's remote island location, small population, and "Kiwi" culture, customs, and lifestyle suit you.
+• Location & Cultural Considerations: It is important to carefully assess whether New Zealand's remote island location, small population, and "Kiwi" culture, customs, and lifestyle suit you.

 We will verify your qualifications and training to ensure they meet the registration requirements for psychologists.
 Additionally, we will assess your skills, experience, and career goals to determine if they align with the current job market for psychologists.